Atishaysjain/ML_Projects/README.md

 # ML_Projects
+### List of ML projects :-
-## Stock, currency, exchange rates, gold and oil prices analysis and prediction
+1. Stock, currency, exchange rates, gold and oil prices analysis and prediction
-## Locating coordinates of words to be inserted in a certificate
+2. Locating coordinates of words to be inserted in a certificate